The Northern Lights

 The Northern Lights are generated in the upper atmosphere as it gets bombarded by electronically charged particles from the sun.
 They form what is known as ‘auroral belts’ around the geomagnetic poles and occur high above the Earth's surface, at altitudes between 100-250km, where the atmosphere is extremely thin.

 Note that viewing the Northern Lights is affected by a variety of factors, such as cloud cover, moonlight, and urban light pollution.
-To optimize your luck, seek viewing spots by the sea or outside the city-centre and be sure to check the local weather and aurora forecast!
+To optimise your luck, seek viewing spots by the sea or outside the city-centre and be sure to check the local weather and aurora forecast!